Allisonwonderlax13/https-github.com-obsproject-obs-studio./OBS-Studio-Overview.md

 - Capture active window for Game Capture
 - Start/Stop/Save Replay Buffer

+Keyboard keys are supported.
+To use joysticks as hotkeys on Linux, you can use [antimicro](https://github.com/AntiMicro/antimicro) to map the joystick keys to common keyboard keys and then use them in OBS.

 ### Advanced
 Most of these settings should not be changed unless you understand exactly why you need to change them.
 However, some settings can be useful for new streamers, such as:
 - Change the Filename Formatting (or use folders: %CCYY\%MM\%DD\%hh-%mm-%ss = 2016 \ 07 \ 10 \ 12:35:25.flv)